 - He reflects the glory of God and bears the very stamp of his nature, upholding the universe by his word of power.
 When he had made purification for sins, he sat down at the right hand of the Majesty on high (Hebrews 1:3).

-- Earth represents the conscience of man, with its knowledge of good and evil, represented by day and night.
+Earth represents the conscience of man, with its knowledge of good and evil, represented by day and night.

-- The Sun represents God the Father, who dwells in unapproachable light (1 Timothy 6:16).
-We cannot approach Him except through the Son, for no one knows the Father, except the Son and anyone to whom the Son chooses to reveal Him (Matthew 11:27).
+The Sun represents God the Father, who dwells in unapproachable light (1 Timothy 6:16).
+We cannot approach Him except through the Son, for no one knows the Father except the Son and anyone to whom the Son chooses to reveal Him (Matthew 11:27).

-As soon as the moon begins to beam its softer light upon Earth during the darkness of the night, this is typifies the Son calling us to look up, for His light is gentle, as He reflects the glory of the Father and shines in the darkness.
+As soon as the moon begins to beam its softer light upon Earth during the darkness of the night, this typifies the Son calling us to look up, for His light is gentle, as He reflects the glory of the Father and shines in the darkness.

-The call of God goes throughout the Earth and those who recognize it have the opportunity to respond.
+The call of God goes throughout the Earth, and those who recognize it have the opportunity to respond.
 For though many are called and few are chosen (Matthew 22:14), each one is called to the one hope (Ephesians 4:4) in an upward call (Philippians 3:14) that beams down to Earth, as if the moon shining in the darkness, to obtain the glory of the Son of God, Lord Jesus Christ (2 Thessalonians 2:14), having been called out of darkness into the light (1 Peter 2:9).
-The call of God is irrevocable (Romans 11:19) therefore, no excuse can repudiate it, a response is required.
+The call of God is irrevocable (Romans 11:29), therefore, no excuse can repudiate it; a response is required.

 No comments: